ecampostrini/mt940-ts/README.md

 # Creating a custom parser

-`mt940-ts` aims to be provide a simple framework that facilitates the creation of parsers for any MTXXX Swift message.
+`mt940-ts` aims to be a simple framework that facilitates the creation of parsers for any MTXXX Swift message.
 In order to write a custom parser for a given MTXXX message, the following steps must be followed:

 - define the tags that compose the MTXXX message
 - create an object that represents the structure of the MTXXX message, where each property belongs to a field in the MTXXX message and each value is the tag that corresponds to such property
 - create the parser by calling the `parserFactory` function from `src/parser.ts` passing the object created on the previous step as the parameter

-As an example, les create a parser for the [MT973](https://www2.swift.com/knowledgecentre/publications/usgf_20210723/2.0?topic=rsc_olh_mt973.htm) message.
+As an example, lets create a parser for the [MT973](https://www2.swift.com/knowledgecentre/publications/usgf_20210723/2.0?topic=rsc_olh_mt973.htm) message.
 I chose this one because it's rather small, having only 3 fields.
 Let's start by extending the `src/tags.ts` file with the definition of the tag `12` (tags `20` and `25` are already defined since they are used by the MT940 parser):

 ```typescript
 /*